Sofia Toufa

-Sofia Toufa (born August 13, 1983), known by her stage name SOFI (acronym for Some Other Female Interest), is a German/Greek singer and rapper.
-In addition to her solo career, SOFI has provided vocals on tracks by electronic music artists including deadmau5, Moguai and Savoy.
+Sofia Toufa (born August 13, 1983), known by her stage name SOFI is a German-Greek singer and rapper.

 Background

-Toufa started her musical career at 13 through her group Danacee, signed to Def Jam Germany.
+Toufa started her musical career at the age of 13 through her group Danacee, signed to Def Jam Germany.
 The band has supported acts such as Destiny’s Child and Usher.
 Later, Toufa co-choreographed the video for Avril Lavigne’s hit-single "Girlfriend" and she was hired to co-choreograph, sing and dance on her 2008's Best Damn World Tour.
+In 2009, she toured the world as back-up singer for Britney Spears on her Circus 2009 World Tour.

+In 2010, Sofia collaborated with Deadmau5 on his single "Sofi Needs a Ladder", which went on to win a 2011 Juno Award for Best Dance Recording.

-In 2009, she toured the world as back up singer for Britney Spears on her Circus 2009 World Tour.
-Toufa has also worked with Fall Out Boy, Will.I.Am, deadmau5, Butch Walker, Mötley Crüe, Tommy Lee and Nelly Furtado.
+Toufa has also worked with Fall Out Boy, Will.I.Am, Butch Walker, Mötley Crüe, Tommy Lee and Nelly Furtado.

 Discography

 Toufa has recorded both as a lead artist and as a featured artist: